 One of the most historic landmarks in Fernandina Beach, Florida is the Amelia Island lighthouse, perched high on a bluff above Egans Creek.
 If you’d like to see Florida’s oldest lighthouse, then book a tour to visit the grounds of Amelia Island’s lighthouse built between 1838 to 1839.

 Taking a coastal road trip?
 Why not map out a few historic lighthouses along the way and linger for a moment in time.
-America’s lighthouses are a very special place to share history with children and grandchildren.
-These beacons will always be a glimpse into history, wonderful symbols of our maritime ancestry.
-Preserved lighthouses remain to enlighten future generations about the past, as time marches on.
+America’s lighthouses are very special places to share history with children and grandchildren.
+These beacons will always be a glimpse into history, wonderful symbols of America’s maritime ancestry.
+Thankfully, preserved lighthouses remain to enlighten future generations about the past, as time marches on.

 Lighthouse tours can be arranged through the Fernandina Beach Recreation Center by calling (904)310-3350 (reservations are required in advance).
 Note that the lighthouse tour is only given two days per month (the first and third Wednesday monthly at 10 am).
 The tour costs $5 per person, and participants catch the shuttle bus to the lighthouse from the Fernandina Beach Recreation Center located at 2500 Atlantic Avenue.
 The shuttle bus ride is just a few minutes.
 Expect to be on the lighthouse property for about an hour.
 The gates to the lighthouse property are also opened up for a few hours on Saturdays from 11 am to 2 pm, allowing visitors to walk around the lighthouse grounds, take photos (but no formal tour).

 BUILT DURING “TERRITORIAL PERIOD”